Reviews You Can Rely On

 Portability

 A tool is only as useful as it is available.
 You're not going to beat the smaller options of our tested set here, inherently.
 Pull out your keys and you'll have access to the Dime, Geekey Multi-Tool, Keysmart 5-in-1, Gerber Shard, Victorinox Swiss Army Huntsman or the Victorinox Classic SD.
-With the larger options though, we generally liked ones that offered a variety of carrying methods.
+With the larger options, we generally liked ones that offered a variety of carrying methods.
 The Leatherman Charge+ TTi, although one of the larger competitors, can be carried with a pocket clip, attached to a lanyard or keychain, and stowed in the included rugged belt pouch.
 With aftermarket additions, the Leatherman Surge and the Leatherman Wave+ can be configured to carry the same way.

 The Havalon Evolve is one of the few mid-sized multi-tools out there.
 Furthermore, the interchangeable blades and blade-changing tool take up space.
 Havalon ships the Evolve with a zip-closed carry case that holds the tool, extra blades, and blade-changing tool.
 The whole package is bulkier than most.